Sentimental Ballad (painting)

-Sentimental Ballad is a 1940 painting by the American artist Grant Wood.
+Sentimental Ballad is an oil on masonite painting by the American artist Grant Wood, from 1940.
 It depicts a group of singing men in a bar.

-The painting is located at the New Britain Museum of American Art in New Britain, Connecticut.
+The painting is held at the New Britain Museum of American Art in New Britain, Connecticut.

 Creation

 The painting came to be because of Wood's art dealer Associated American Artists and the film producer Walter Wanger, who commissioned nine popular artists to paint a motif from the upcoming film The Long Voyage Home, directed by John Ford.
 The other artists who participated were Thomas Benton, George Biddle, James Chapin, Ernest Fiene, Robert Philipp, Luis Quintanilla Isasi, Raphael Soyer and Georges Schreiber.
 The artists visited the set of the film for several weeks in May 1940.
 Wood's scene is toward the end of the film and features, from left to right, the actors John Qualen, John Wayne, Barry Fitzgerald, Thomas Mitchell, Joe Sawyer, David Hughes and Jack Pennick.